clevertree/paradigm-threat-site/app/controlled_opposition/z.md

 He told us that the NSA spies us - didn't we already know this?
 Snowden doesn't talk about, or release documents on western state sponsored terror, illegal wars and occupations, torture, 9/11 or even a corrupt politican or banker - if he did have top-level clearance he should have been able to find some evidence.
-The US Gov't even allowed his pole-dancing fiance to fly to Russia and marry him.
+The US Gov't even allowed his pole-dancing fiancé to fly to Russia and marry him.

 #### Donald Trump